Ottawa Auditorium: Ice hockey

 It was the home arena of the original NHL Senators from 1923 to 1934.
 In 1923, the Senators were the defending Stanley Cup champions and they opened the Auditorium on December 1, 1923, with an exhibition game against the Edmonton Eskimos, the team Ottawa had defeated to win the Stanley Cup.
 The game was attended by the Governor General Lord Byng and Lady Byng.

 The Senators won the 1927 Stanley Cup in the Auditorium, the decisive game on April 13, 1927, against the Boston Bruins.
-The April 13 game at the Auditorium was the last Stanley Cup finals game in Ottawa until the June 2, 2007, game played at Scotiabank Place between the modern Senators and the Anaheim Ducks.
+The April 13 game at the Auditorium was the last Stanley Cup finals game in Ottawa until the June 2, 2007, game played at Scotiabank Place between the revived Senators NHL franchise and the Anaheim Ducks.
 It is known that one fan, Russell Williams, attended both games, both won by Ottawa.
-It also held the final game of the 1924 Stanley Cup Finals between Montreal and Calgary because of its then state-of-the-art artificial ice, and the Montreal Forum had not yet been built.
+It also held the final game of the 1924 Stanley Cup Finals between Montreal and Calgary because the Canadiens' home rink, the Mount Royal Arena, did not have proper ice.
+The Auditorium was only the second arena east of Manitoba with artificial ice-making capability, which was state of the art at the time.